mgba-emu/gbatek/index.md

 Whereas, that ports are write-only, so it needs some small efforts to "read" them.

-With other exploits it's a bit more difficult: The values at 40044D4h..40044FBh are destroyed, but 40044D0h..40044D3h is left intact, which can be used to compute the original MSW value at 40044ECh, using a bunch of constants and maths operations (caution: the result may depend on carry-in from unknown LSBs, eg. the MSW may appear as 08A2nnnnh or 08E2nnnnh).
+With DSi cartridge exploits it's a bit more difficult: The values at 40044D4h..40044FBh are destroyed, but 40044D0h..40044D3h is left intact, which can be used to compute the original MSW value at 40044ECh, using a bunch of constants and maths operations (caution: the result may depend on carry-in from unknown LSBs, eg. the MSW may appear as 08A2nnnnh or 08E2nnnnh).
 Next, one can simply brute-force the LSW (there should be only 10 million combinations (assuming it to be a BCD number with one fixed digit), which could be scanned within less than 6 minutes using the DSi AES hardware).

+Note: JimmyZ made some PC tools ("TWLbf" and "bfCL") that can bruteforce the Console ID or CID (or both) from encrypted eMMC images.

-### 4004D08h - DSi7 - CPU/Console ID Flag (1bit)
+### 4004D08h - DSi7 - CPU/Console ID Flag (1bit) (R)

 ```
-  0     CPU/Console ID Flag (0=Okay, 1=Bad)
+  0     CPU/Console ID Flag (0=Okay/Ready, 1=Bad/Busy)
   1-15  Unknown/Unused (0)
 ```

 Some flag that indicates whether one can read the CPU/Console ID from Port 4004D00h.
-The flag should be usually zero (unknown when it could be nonzero, maybe when the internal PROM wasn't programmed yet; which should never happen in retail units).
+The flag should be usually zero (unknown when it could be nonzero, maybe shortly after power-up, or maybe when the internal PROM wasn't programmed yet; which should never happen in retail units).